 A number of degree programs at AUS require students to successfully complete an internship.
-Internships that do not carry academic credit are charged a registration fee and are graded as Pass/Fail.
+Internships that do not carry academic credit hours are charged a registration fee and are graded as Pass/Fail.
 Internships that contribute to meeting graduation requirements must be a minimum of five consecutive weeks.

-To be eligible to pursue an internship, students should normally have completed a minimum of 75 undergraduate credits.
-A college/school may have a higher minimum credits requirement.
+To be eligible to pursue an internship, students should normally have completed a minimum of 75 undergraduate credit hours.
+A college/school may have a higher minimum credit hours requirement.
 Approval is granted by the internship coordinator within the college/school.

 Students must be registered for internships in the semester/term in which they plan to complete the internship.
-Internship registration has to be completed by the end of the fourth week of classes of a regular semester and by the end of the corresponding class day of a summer term.
+Internship registration has to be completed by the end of the 20th day of classes of a regular semester and by the end of the second week of classes of a summer term.

 Internships are normally completed during the summer before the final year of study.
 Students pursuing a summer internship may not register for courses during the same summer term.
-With the approval of the associate dean of the student's college/school, a student who meets the eligibility requirements may pursue an internship during a fall or spring semester, provided the student's course load does not exceed seven credits.
+With the approval of the student's associate dean, a student who meets the eligibility requirements may pursue an internship during a fall or spring semester, provided the student's course load in that semester does not exceed seven credit hours.